 April is Sexual Assault Awareness Month

-“We all have a role to play in the prevention of sexual assault,” shared Michelle Ferris, Program Director for Emergency Services in Aroostook, Washington and Hancock counties.
+“We all have a role to play in the prevention of sexual assault,” shared Julia Miller, Program Director of Prevention and Sexual Assault Services.
 “AMHC Sexual Assault Services has provided services to individuals who have been affected by sexual violence since 1984.
 We not only advocate for victims and offer support to survivors 24/7, we provide prevention education for all ages on sexual violence, sexual harassment, internet safety, and personal body safety.”

-AMHC Sexual Assault Services Advocates can be reached by calling the 24-hour Sexual Assault Helpline at 1-800-871-7741.
+AMHC Sexual Assault Services Advocates support nearly 400 victims per year in Aroostook, Washington, and Hancock counties.
+They can be reached by calling the 24-hour Sexual Assault Helpline at 1-800-871-7741.
 Text and chat are also available Monday – Friday from 8:00 a.m. – 11:00 p.m.
-Calls, texts, and chats are free and confidential.
+The service is free and confidential.
 For more information, visit AMHC Sexual Assault Services at https://www.amhcsas.org/.